durgesh-h/BHEL_ConnectOpus/README.md

 - File downloading functionality is also inbuilt. <br>

 ## 🚀 What technologies were used?
-- react.js (create-react-app)
+- React Vite.js
+- Tailwind css for styling
-- react-dom-router
+- React-router-dom
-- shadcn
+- Shadcn Library
-- socket.io
+- Socket.io
+- State management using Zustand.
-- state management using zustand.
+- Files management using Multer.
+- Express for backend.
+- MongoDB for Database.

 This is a [Vite.js](https://vitejs.dev) project bootstrapped with [`$create vite@latest`](https://vitejs.dev/guide/) which is a React.js tool for building Web Applications.